hackerschoice/hackerschoice.github.io/segfault/faq/index.md

 1. **How do I use reverse Port Forwarding**<a id="fwd"></a>
    Your server runs on a private IP space.
-You can connect out (to the Internet) but nobody can connect to back to your server.
-However, every server is assigned **one** PORT on a public IP Address that is forwarded to your server.
-It's a different IP & PORT for every server.
+You can connect out (to the Internet) but nobody can connect back to your server.
+However, your server is assigned **one** PORT on a public IP address (for reverse back connections).
+The IP & PORT are unique to your server.
 During log in you will see a message that looks like this (example):

    ```
    [...]